h8d13/Vase/README.md

 # Vase

-A testing suite to run VMs and perform archlinux system installations.
+A testing suite to run VMs and perform Archlinux system installations.

 > Made to be able to test future installs without going into BIOS. **Without a USB or without an ISO.**
+> Or test other distros from Arch without learning all the QEMU docs.

 Written in bash to wrap Archinstall.